Marjorie McIntosh (historian)

-Marjorie McIntosh (born 15 November 1940) is an American historian of Great Britain.
+Marjorie Keniston McIntosh (born 15 November 1940) is an American historian of Great Britain.

 Life and work

-Marjorie Keniston McIntosh was born in Ann Arbor, Michigan, on 15 November 1940.
+McIntosh was born in Ann Arbor, Michigan, on 15 November 1940.
 She graduated from Radcliffe College in 1962 with a B.A. degree magna cum laude in European history.
 The following year she received a M.A. in English history from Harvard University.
 McIntosh studied at the Institute of Historical Research in London, England, in 1965–66 and was awarded her Ph.D. in Tudor/Stuart history by Harvard in 1967.

-She is married with two sons and a daughter.
-She was appointed an assistant professor of history at the University of Colorado in 1979, promoted to associate professor seven years later, and to full professor in 1992.
+McIntosh was appointed assistant professor of history at the University of Colorado in 1979, promoted to associate professor seven years later, and to full professor in 1992.
 McIntosh received a Guggenheim Fellowship in 1995.
+Prior to retiring from the university in 2006, McIntosh was named a distinguished professor in history.

-She founded the Center for British Studies at Colorado and served as its first executive director.
-She has published four books: Autonomy and Community: The Royal Manor of Havering, 1200–1500, A Community Transformed: The Manor and Liberty of Havering, 1500–1620, Order, Control, and Regulation of Behavior in English Communities, 1350–1600, and Local Responses to the Poor in England, 1350–1600.
+She founded the Center for British and Irish Studies at the University of Colorado at Boulder and served as its first executive director.